-- (1) Proposed extent of grading and site preparation. - (2) Proposed plans for construction of roads, driveways, foundations, water lines, drainage improvements, and septic systems and leachfields. - (3) Maximum coastal bluff retreat projected to occur within the economic life of the development (100 years).
-The projected coastal bluff retreat shall be calculated considering the specific geologic and hydrologic conditions on the site; historic coastal bluff retreat data; projections for future sea level rise according to the most up-to-date science; and existing and projections for changes in storm frequency, magnitude, and duration due to climate change.
-(New)
+- (1) Proposed extent of grading and site preparation. - (2) Proposed plans for construction of roads, driveways, foundations, water lines, drainage improvements, and septic systems and leachfields. - (3) Increase in erosion and bluff retreat created sea level rise. - (3) Maximum coastal bluff retreat, taking into account sea level rise, projected to occur within the economic life of the development (100 years).
+The projected coastal bluff retreat shall be calculated considering the specific geologic and hydrologic conditions on the site; historic coastal bluff retreat data; projections for future sea level rise according to the best available science; and existing and projections for changes in storm frequency, magnitude, and duration due to climate change.
+(CCC REVISED - NEW)

-Policy C-PS-2j: Where existing development is threatened by coastal bluff erosion, the first priority shall be to evaluate the feasibility of relocating the development.
+Policy C-PS-2e: Where existing development is threatened by coastal bluff erosion, the first priority shall be to evaluate the feasibility of relocating the development.
 The second priority shall be to consider the feasibility of less environmentally damaging alternatives than shoreline protection structures.
 Only when all other options are deemed infeasible should shoreline protection structures be considered.
-(New)
+Regardless of other alternatives being found infeasible, shoreline protection devices still need to go through a full coastal act review and meet the following criteria: